How to create a sales strategy

 · Creating content that’s relevant to your industry, service or product.
 This can help you establish yourself as an authority in the industry.

 · Creating a good social media presence.
-This is very important if you want to stand out in the crowd and to directly interact with your customers and prospects.
+Having a social media strategy is extremely important if you want to stand out in the crowd and to directly interact with your customers and prospects.

 · Sharing your success stories.
 They should be relevant to the industries your customers are in, as well as the pain points and clear results that they achieved.

 Do a follow-up plan and a lead nurture plan